haskell-grpc-native/http2-client/README.md

 HTTP2 is a heavy protocol.
-HTTP2 features pipelining, query and responses interleaving, server-pushes, pings, stateful compression and flow-control, priorization etc. This library aims at exposing these features so that library users can integrate `http2-client` in a variety of applications, so that all features are reachable.
+HTTP2 features pipelining, query and responses interleaving, server-pushes, pings, stateful compression and flow-control, priorization etc. This library aims at exposing these features so that library users can integrate `http2-client` in a variety of applications.
+In short, we'd like to expose as many HTTP2 features as possible.
 Hence, the `http2-client` programming interface can feel low-level for users with expectations to get an API as simple as in HTTP1.x.

 Exposing most HTTP2 primitives as a drawback: the library allows a client to behave abnormally with-respect to the HTTP2 spec.
 That said, we try to prevent